yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ## Requirements

-Gitpod doesn't require anything in your local workstation other than a code editor and git CLI.
+Gitpod doesn't require anything in your local workstation other than a code editor and Git CLI.
 Much of the development happens in the cloud through a web browser.

 ## Getting Started with a boot app